 Fixed Exchange Rates

 A fixed exchange rate system is an exchange rate system in which governments try to maintain the currency value that is constant against a specific currency.
 This is also referred to as pegging the exchange rate.
 In a fixed exchange-rate system, a country's government decides the worth of its currency against those of other countries.
 To ensure that a currency will maintain its pegged value, the country's central bank maintains reserves of foreign currencies and gold.
-They can sell these reserves in order to intervene in the foreign exchange market to meet excess demand or take up excess supply of the country's currency.

 Determination of the Exchange Rate